 Here are my recommendations:

 Stress Relief Complex – With ashwagandha, L-theanine, tyrosine and beta-sitosterol, Stress Relief Complex is calming without being sedating.
 Take it every day, take it only on stressful days, or wait to see if the situation gets stressful.
 It takes about 20-30 minutes to take effect.
 Flexible and effective, Stress Relief Complex is part of my daily supplement regimen.

 B Complex – Shaklee’s B complex contains all 8 B vitamins including 100% of biotin (a nutrient many supplement companies skimp on to save money).
-I always recommend my patients with anxiety or depression take B complex because of its calming effect.
-Also helps with migraines.
 Available in two-month and four-month bottles.

 Vital Mag – Magnesium is a critical nutrient and according to nutritional surveys over 50% of us don’t get enough in our diet.
-It is calming and helps with anxiety and sleep.
-Magnesium also prevents migraines and helps correct high blood pressure and constipation.
+It is calming and helps with stress and sleep.

 Gentle Sleep Complex – Sleep is so important for managing stress!
 If you’re having trouble falling asleep you may benefit from this blend of valerian, chamomile and passionflower.